 The most recognizable symptoms of psoriasis are the plaques that form on the skin surface.
 In addition to their reddish or pinkish appearance, plaques can become itchy, especially during periods of flareup.
 If the plaques are scratched or abraded, they can bleed, increasing the risk of skin infection.
 People with psoriasis may have crusting on the scalp as well as pitted fingernails.
 Some people develop psoriatic arthritis, a condition that causes pain and inflammation in the joints.
 Plaques usually (but not always) occur on both sides of the body – for instance, both knees or both elbows.
 People with psoriasis are also at an increased risk for diabetes, heart disease, irritable bowel syndrome and some other chronic diseases and conditions.

-Treatment for psoriasis depends on how severe it is.
+The best psoriasis treatment depends on how severe it is.
 Topical and oral medications are available to help relieve symptoms, and phototherapy or laser treatments may also help.

 Mild to moderate psoriasis can generally be treated at home using a combination of three key strategies: over-the-counter medications, prescription topical treatments and light therapy/phototherapy.